If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 How to Pour Honey into Jars

-Extracted honey is held in buckets or in a honey settling tank.
+Extracted honey is held in buckets or in a honey-settling tank.
 Its final transfer into jars comes much later after extraction.
 It is not advisable to pour honey from the extractor directly into honey jars.
-Putting the honey into jars requires care and proper equipment for best results.
+Putting the honey into jars requires care and proper equipment for the best results.
 The honey in the jar is the final product you present to consumers of your honey, so it should be at its best.

 Using a Honey Gate

 From the honey extraction process you use, put honey in a settling tank or food-grade plastic buckets.
 It is great if your buckets have a honey gate on them.
-A honey gate eases management of the flow of honey from the bucket.
+A honey gate eases the management of the flow of honey from the bucket.
 Settling tanks typically have honey gates on them.
 If you do not have a settling tank, you may put honey into a bottling tank.
-Sieve the honey and filter it to get best quality honey into the bottling tank.
+Sieve the honey and filter it to get the best quality honey into the bottling tank.